Available in: English | Español (Spanish) |

-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Rhiannon Lloyd, Joseph Nyamutera and Anastase Sabamungu as an overview of the topic to be discussed at the Multiplex session on “Peace to the Nations: Ethnicity in the Mission of God.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the authors and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Rhiannon Lloyd, Joseph Nyamutera and Anastase Sabamungu as an overview of the topic to be discussed at the related session at the Cape Town 2010 Congress “Peace to the Nations: Ethnicity in the Mission of God.”
+Responses to this paper through the Lausanne Global Conversation were fed back to the authors and others to help shape their final presentations at the Congress.

 In 1994, generations of unresolved ethnic division and injustice erupted as a genocide in Rwanda.
 Within weeks of the end of the genocide, Rhiannon (from Wales) began a ministry to church leaders of healing the wounds of ethnic conflict, depending on the Holy Spirit to show the principles which would lead to healing the wounds and enabling the Hutu, Tutsi and Twa to begin to look at each other through new eyes.
 A workshop took shape which began to produce results that far exceeded all expectations, and with Anastase (Tutsi) this workshop was conducted in all the major towns of Rwanda, initially under the covering of African Enterprise.
 Joseph (Hutu) joined the team in 1997 after returning from exile in a refugee camp in Congo.
 The work continues to this day and we are still seeing amazing fruit as people encounter God’s truth and healing love.
 Hundreds of thousands have been through the workshop or have heard the teachings in rallies or on radio.
 As a result many thousands have experienced healing which has enabled them to forgive, be forgiven and be reconciled.